lergo/lergo-ri/README.md

  - **abuseReports.userCanDelete** - Whether user can delete abuseReport ( default : nobody )
  - **faqs.userCanCreate** - Whether user can create FAQ ( default : nobody )
  - **faqs.userCanEdit** - Whether user can edit FAQ, currently this also means delete ( default : nobody )

+# Build With Docker

+ - **docker build -t lergo-ri .** - will build just lergo-ri.
+This is good when developing the Dockerfile.
+ - **docker run -it lergo-ri** - this will run the result from the first step.
+Good to test the Dockerfile.
+Will fail if configuration not provided.
+ - **docker run -it lergo-ri bash** - the same as previous step, but will let you into the container.
+Allows to run bash commands to look around.
+ - **docker-compose build** - builds with mongo link.
+ - **docker-compose up** - will run lergo-ri with mongo instance. test by going to `http://localhost:3000/backend/public/conf`